 09 Jan 2012 17 Comments

-If anyone offered you blood pudding, would you try it?
+If anyone offered you blood pudding, sick would you try it?
 My answer is most definitely NO. Blood pudding?
 Oh my gosh who wants to eat congealed blood?
 Well apparently I used to when I was little.
 I know.
-I find it disturbing, too.
+I find it disturbing, visit this too.

 I grew up in Sweden, the place of seafood and blood pudding, both of which I will not eat now.
 Seafood I just don’t like and who knows if I’d like blood pudding anymore but I am not going to try it again!